Labels Don’t Matter… Do They?

 Well, maybe you care and maybe you don’t – personally.
 That’s fine.
 However, some of us do care.
 In order to encourage awareness and acceptance within society at large, it is very important that some significant percentage of us DO choose to come out and embrace the label bi.
 Otherwise, nobody knows we exist, nobody cares about our rights, and no real social progress can be made.

 I don’t use labels to describe myself, why should you?
 Aren’t you just using these exotic labels to attract attention?

 You may think you don’t use labels, but I suspect you probably do.
 A lot of people think of themselves as “labeless,” because they are part of the dominant culture.
 It’s often taken for granted that you are heterosexual, that you are monogamous, that you are the natural child of the people raising you.
-This doesn’t mean that you are not labeled; it means you don’t have to help people understand who are.
-Those of us who fight to be known are forced to talk about the labels that define us – not to stand out, but so that we are not made to lie about ourselves by omission.
+This doesn’t mean that you are not labeled; it means you don’t have to help people understand who you are.
+Those of us who fight to be understood and accepted are forced to talk about the labels that describe us – not to stand out, but so that we are not made to lie about ourselves by omission.